confws/confws.github.io/_pages/about.md

 <img style="float: right; width: 200px;" src="assets/confws/rueda.png">

 In its 27th edition, the Workshop on Configuration will dedicate a special focus on <span style="color:green">**Reconfiguring Systems and Practices for Sustainability**</span>.
 This focus aligns with the growing interest in leveraging system- and practice-level transformations to meet ambitious sustainability goals and effectively implement circular economy principles.
 The aim of the special focus is to addresses a discussion on the urgent need for innovative approaches to drive sustainable development for a more sustainable future.
+{: .text-justify}

 Participants are encouraged to submit contribution that addresses reconfiguration as a strategic lever for sustainability transitions in production and consumption.
+We look forward to seeing you in Bologna!
 {: .text-justify}

 <!--
  Participants are encouraged to submit and present contributions that addresses <span style="color:green">Green Configuration</span> to foster a constructive discussion on a hot topic both in industry and academia with the aim to detect and share opportunities for a more sustainable future.